rajathrowpathy/Google-Chrome-Browser-CIS/README.md

 On the Review + create page, double-check all the settings you have configured.

 When you are confident everything is correct, click Create to save and deploy the profile.

+Important Considerations
+Use Caution: Always test new configurations on a small, controlled group of devices before deploying to a larger audience or a production environment.

+Modify for Your Organization: Remember to modify the settings in your JSON file to align with your organization's specific security policies, operational requirements, and user needs.
+The examples provided are for illustrative purposes only.